 Free Promotion subscription

-See Requesting and Managing Free Oracle Cloud Promotions in Getting Started with Oracle Cloud.
+See Request and Manage Free Oracle Cloud Promotions in the Oracle Cloud Infrastructure documentation.

 Universal Credits subscription

 In the Universal Credits subscription model, you commit to pay a certain amount up-front annually, based on a monthly cost estimate.

 See About Universal Credits in the Oracle Cloud Infrastructure documentation..

 With the metered service offerings, you’re billed in arrears based on your actual usage.
 You can purchase our metered Cloud services from Oracle Store or by contacting Oracle Sales.